 - Scenery Porn: Some of the backgrounds are ridiculously pretty for the animation style, particularly snow scenes and sunsets.

 - Sick Episode: "Manny's Sick Day".
-Manny comes down with the flu and the tools care for him.
-However, Dusty managed to catch Manny's flu at the end of the episode.
+Manny comes down with a cold and the tools care for him.
+However, Dusty managed to catch Manny's cold at the end of the episode.

 - Special Guest: Guest stars, some with recurring characters, include Marion Ross, Jim Belushi, Lauren Tom, Giada DeLaurentis, and Lance Bass.
 Yes, that Lance Bass.